mrbid/Snowboarder/README.md

 [![Snowboarder Game Screenshot](https://dashboard.snapcraft.io/site_media/appmedia/2021/12/Screenshot_2021-12-21_06-31-22.png)](https://www.youtube.com/watch?v=qV6TNY7SgIU "Snowboarder Game Video")

+This has been superceeded by the latest version at: https://notabug.org/Vandarin/Snowboarder

 ### How to play

 Use the keyboard arrow keys to move from left to right.